JunruYao/ctn0083-replication/README.md

 ---

 ## Secondary analysis

+This part of the analysis is implemented in `R/04_secondary.R`.

 For the secondary analysis, I attempted to reproduce all p-values reported in Appendix 3 of the manuscript.
 Using the public dataset together with the data dictionary, I reconstructed each group of variables and applied the same types of statistical tests as described in the paper: